Asana vs ClickUp for Small Business 2026: Which One Actually Wins?

 Is ClickUp really free for small businesses?

-Yep, and it's not a trick.
+Yes, and it's not a gimmick.
 ClickUp's Free Forever plan supports unlimited users with no time limit.
-You'll get 100MB of storage, limited automations (100/month), and limited dashboard reporting, but the core task management works solidly.
-For a team under 10 people doing straightforward project work, it's genuinely viable as a long-term free solution — not just a trial with an expiration date.
+You'll get 100MB of storage, limited automations (100/month), and limited dashboard reporting, but the core task management functionality is solid and fully usable.
+For a team of under 10 people doing straightforward project work, it's genuinely viable as a long-term free solution — not just a trial with an expiration date.

 Which is easier to learn, Asana or ClickUp?

 Asana, and it's not close.
 Most users can navigate Asana productively within a day.
-ClickUp typically takes 1-2 weeks to configure and get your team comfortable — longer if you're building complex custom workflows.
-But here's the thing: ClickUp's ceiling is much higher once you've climbed that learning curve.
+ClickUp typically takes 1-2 weeks to fully configure and get a team comfortable — longer if you're building complex custom workflows.
+The tradeoff is real though: ClickUp's ceiling is much higher once you've climbed that learning curve.

 Does Asana have time tracking in 2026?